 Commissioning editor

-Commissioning editors buy authors, book titles or ideas for publication.
 Their aim is to build up a publisher's list and secure profitable material.
 They commission work by finding authors or responding to book proposals from authors and agents.
-Their role is rather like that of a buyer.
+Their role is similar to that of a buyer.

 The role is most associated with book publishing.
 In magazine publishing, commissioning editors commission writers to produce articles and features.